Computational Design Engineer

 Tailor Your CV: Make sure your CV highlights your experience in parametric and computational design.
 Include specific projects or achievements that demonstrate your expertise in designing structural and thermal components.

 Craft a Compelling Cover Letter: Write a cover letter that connects your skills and experiences directly to the job description.
-Emphasise your ability to support innovative product development and how you can drive solutions for manufacturing processes.
+Explain why you are passionate about computational design and how you can contribute to the innovative product development team.

-Showcase Relevant Skills: In your application, clearly outline your technical skills related to computational design.
-Mention any software or tools you are proficient in that are relevant to the role, as well as any experience with optimisation techniques.
+Showcase Relevant Skills: In your application, emphasise any software or tools you are proficient in that are relevant to computational design.
+Mention any experience with manufacturing processes that aligns with the role.

 Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
 A polished application reflects your attention to detail, which is crucial for a Computational Design Engineer.